ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 When we set up the Git Repository and publish the changes from the Data Factory, it only creates the **adf_publish** branch in the repo but doesn't generate the ARM templates as no change is detected.
 Hence, we must make a change in any of the activities or pipelines in the Data Factory and then publish it.
 E.g we can change the **Description** for any of the activity and publish that.

 7. Make a change and publish the changes from the ADF.
-When we click on Publish from the ADF UI, it automatically creates the **adf_publish** branch, creates teh ARM templates for all the resources found in the collaboration branch and pushes them into the **adf_publish branch**.
+When we click on Publish from the ADF UI, it automatically creates the **adf_publish** branch, creates the ARM templates for all the resources found in the collaboration branch and pushes them into the **adf_publish branch**.

 # Setting up Azure DevOps Pipeline for publishing releases to multiple environments.

 ![CICD Flow](./images/cicd-flow.png)

 To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in the Azure Data Factory.
-When you click on publish, it takes the changes from the collaboration branch i.e master in this case, creates ARM templates, and pushes them in the **adf_publish** branch.
+When you click on publish, it takes the changes from the collaboration branch i.e. master in this case, creates ARM templates, and pushes them in the **adf_publish** branch.